USAMA-LUMS/urdu-stopwords/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-If you wish to remove or update some of the stopwords, please file an issue first before sending a PR on the repo. [please open a new issue](https://github.com/urduhack/urdu-stopwords/issues/new).
+If you wish to remove or update some of the stopwords, please file an issue first before sending a PR on the repo. [[please open a new issue](https://github.com/urduhack/urdu-stopwords/issues/new)]

 ## Community